geodata/GeoExplorer/README.md

 Running GeoExplorer as described above is not suitable for production because JavaScript files will be loaded dynamically.
 Before moving your application to a production environment, run ant with the "dist" target.
-The "dist" target will result in a directory that can be dropped in a servlet container.
+The "dist" target will result in a war file that can be dropped in a servlet container.

     you@prompt:~$ cd geoexplorer
     you@prompt:~/geoexplorer$ ant dist

-Move the build/geoexplorer directory to your production environment (e.g. a  servlet container).
+Move the geoexplorer.war file to your production environment (e.g. a servlet container).

 GeoExplorer writes to a geoexplorer.db when saving maps.
 The location of this file is determined by the `GEOEXPLORER_DATA` value at runtime.
 This value can be set as a servlet initialization parameter or a Java system property.

 The `GEOEXPLORER_DATA` value must be a path to a directory that is writable by the process that